Wall Street joins global slump for stocks; S&P 500 down 1.3%

-The S&P 500 was 1.3% lower after the first 30 minutes of trading, following up on similar drops across Europe and Asia.
-Stocks of oil producers had the sharpest losses in New York after the price of U.S. crude fell 5% on concerns the newest coronanvirus variant may lead factories, airplanes and drivers to burn less fuel.
+The S&P 500 was 1.3% lower in afternoon trading, following up on similar drops across Europe and Asia.
+Stocks of oil producers helped lead the way lower after the price of U.S. crude fell 3.7% on concerns the newest coronanvirus variant could lead factories, airplanes and drivers to burn less fuel.

 Omicron may be the scariest force hitting markets, but it’s not the only one.
 A proposed $2 trillion spending program by the U.S. government took a potential death blow over the weekend when an influential senator said he could not support it.
-Markets are also still absorbing the Federal Reserve’s momentous move last week to more quickly remove the tremendous support it’s providing the economy because of rising inflation.
+Markets are also still absorbing last week’s momentous move by the Federal Reserve to more quickly remove the aid it’s throwing at the economy, because of rising inflation.

 “Omicron threatens to be the Grinch to rob Christmas,” Mizuho Bank’s Vishnu Varathan said in a report.
 The market “prefers safety to nasty surprises.”